Showing posts with label FDA. Show all posts

 Amphetamine is different and is in a number of preparations for ADHD.
 Many of these preparations are FDA approved for that application.
 Amphetamine is a potentially addicting drug and is a Schedule II N stimulant on the schedule of controlled substances indicating a high high potential for abuse or dependence.
 Fenethylline is a Schedule I compound meaning that there is no accepted medical use, high risk for abuse and a lack of safety when used under medical supervision.
 It has been a Schedule I compound since 1981.

 In the medical literature problems with fenethylline were noted as early as the the 1960s with the first paper on addiction published in 1965 (1).
 It was apparently synthesized in 1961.
 It was listed as a substance of concern by the World Health Organization in 1986 (2).
 There was a paper the same year pointing out that it had been in use for 21 years at that point and it appeared to have less abuse potential than amphetamine.
 More recent case reports have been published on the issue of psychosis and myocardial infarction from using the drug.
-The real issue that has surfaced in the last several years has been the addictive potential and the use of revenues generated from this drug being used to fund terrorist operations and possible the war in Syria.
+The real issue that has surfaced in the last several years has been the addictive potential and the use of revenues generated from this drug being used to fund terrorist operations and possibly the war in Syria.

 Van Hout and Wells (7) track the illicit manufacture of fenethylline and synthetic amphetamine type stimulants (ATS) in the Middle East.
 The manufacture of Captagon ( a former brand name for fenethylline) started in the early 2000s in Southeastern Europe and it was transported to the Arabian Peninsula.
 The name branded medication did not contain fenethylline but an array of amphetamine and caffeine like stimulants as well as antibiotics.
 Lebanon became a major supplier of the drug but eventually Syria took over in about 2013.
 In 2015 about 48 million pills of Captagon were confiscated en route from Syria to various Middle Eastern locations.